huggingface/tailscale-action/README.md

 ## Others options
-- `containerMode` is by default to True, because on Kubernetes, runners don't have access to TUN interface
+- `containerMode` is by default to True, because on Kubernetes, runners don't have access to TUN interface --deprecated, not used anymore
 - `debugEnabled` is provided by secrets.ACTIONS_STEP_DEBUG [Enabling debug logging feature](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging)
 - `slackChannel` and `slackToken` are used to send SSH informations on slack channel
 - `debug` is used to print out the WAN IP of tailscale tunnel